gxrdon/NBA-Statistical-Analysis/README.md

 ---
-authors: "Andrew Gordon & Michael Donahue"
+Author: "Andrew Gordon & Michael Donahue"
-date: "May 14, 2019"
+Date: "May 14, 2019"
 ---

 ## Statistical Analysis of the 2014-15 NBA Season